 Community Engagement Coordinators build the long-term capacity of their service sites by developing culturally inclusive systems, programing, partnerships, and events.
 By collaborating with community groups, CECs demonstrate how the sustainable use and conservation of land can help address community needs related to education, public health, economic development, neighborhood revitalization, homelessness, poverty, hunger, and cultural decline.

 Regional Conservation Coordinators build the long-term capacity of their service sites by assessing community needs related to land conservation and land access and then organizing collaborative community projects to help meet these needs.
 They convene and coordinate community organizations to build regional networks, and organize collaborative cross-sector working groups to initiate new projects around community needs.

 Youth Education Coordinators build the long-term capacity of their host site by engaging youth in service learning, experiential education, and inquiry-based science and nature learning projects.
 They collaborate with schools, libraries, and youth groups on projects that connect young people to the natural world, improve science literacy, and encourage healthy lifestyles.

 Funding for TerraCorps

-TerraCorps is a grant program contingent upon renewal of federal funding from the Corporation for National and Community Service (CNCS).
+TerraCorps is a grant funded program contingent upon renewal of federal funding from the Corporation for National and Community Service (CNCS).
 CNCS grants to AmeriCorps programs in Massachusetts are administered by the Massachusetts Service Alliance.